seek-oss/css-modules-typescript-loader/README.md

 [Webpack](https://webpack.js.org/) loader to create [TypeScript](https://www.typescriptlang.org/) declarations for [CSS Modules](https://github.com/css-modules/css-modules).

+Emits TypeScript declaration files matching your CSS Modules in the same location as your source files, e.g. `src/Component.css` will generate `src/Component.css.d.ts`.

 ## Why?

 There are currently a lot of [solutions to this problem](https://www.npmjs.com/search?q=css%20modules%20typescript%20loader).
 However, this package differs in the following ways: